 The following four figures present the graphical results of our analysis for four Middle Tennessee monitors (presented above) with representation by state and major source sector of the impact factor calculation for the 2023 projection simulation.
-In all cases, either the emissions from motor vehicle sources from Tennessee (red bar) or contributions from the nonroad mobile source sector (portion of green bar) are visibly greater in relative contribution impact that any other state or category.
+In all cases, either the emissions from motor vehicle sources from Tennessee (red bar) or contributions from the nonroad mobile source sector (portion of green bar) are visibly greater in relative contribution impact than any other state or category.

 Figure 14.
-Relative contribution of ozone concentration (ppb) from source region and category combinations for East Health monitor.
+Impact factor calculation (ppb/ton) from source region and category combinations for East Health monitor.

 Figure 15.
-Relative contribution of ozone concentration (ppb) from source region and category combinations for Percy Priest Dam monitor.
+Impact factor calculation (ppb/ton) from source region and category combinations for Percy Priest Dam monitor.

 Figure 16.
-Relative contribution of ozone concentration (ppb) from source region and category combinations for Hendersonville Ozone Site at Old Hickory Dam.
+Impact factor calculation (ppb/ton) from source region and category combinations for Hendersonville Ozone Site at Old Hickory Dam.

 Figure 17.
-Relative contribution of ozone concentration (ppb) from source region and category combinations for Fairview Middle School monitor.
+Impact factor calculation (ppb/ton) from source region and category combinations for Fairview Middle School monitor.